-Michigan, like most states, has passed a law that says that any person who operates a car or motor vehicle is deemed to have already given their "consent" to a breathalyzer test or a blood test.
-Of course this is fiction, as few, if any, drivers are aware that by getting behind the wheel of a car they gave their "implied consent" to the State to have their breath or blood tested.
-There are two types of tests that are commonly given to someone who is suspected of driving drunk:
+Michigan, like most states, has passed a law that says that any person who operates a car or motor vehicle is deemed to have already given “consent” to a breathalyzer, urine, or blood test.
+This is of course a legal fiction, as few, if any, drivers are consciously aware that they gave their “implied consent” to have their breath, blood, or urine tested.
+There are two types of tests that are commonly given to a suspected drunk driver:

 - Preliminary breath test (PBT) which is a portable unit that police officer’s carry around in their patrol cars.

-- The Datamaster BAC test, which is supposed to be a "calibrated" blood alcohol monitoring machine at the jail.
+- The Datamaster BAC test, which is a “calibrated” blood alcohol monitoring machine kept at the sheriff department or jail.

 Preliminary Breath Test (PBT)

-The preliminary breath test usually given on scene (PBT) is a portable device that gives a police officer probable cause to arrest you.
-If you refuse to take the PBT test, it is a civil infraction and about a $100 fine with no license sanctions.
-This portable device is NOT to be confused with the Datamaster BAC machine which is kept at the local jail or sheriff's office.
+The preliminary breath test (PBT) is usually given on scene.
+This is a device that gives a police officer probable cause to arrest you for drunk driving.
+Refusal to take the PBT test is a civil infraction that carries a $125 fine with no license sanctions.
+This portable device should NOT to be confused with the Datamaster BAC machine which is kept at the local jail or sheriff’s office.

-The Datamaster BAC machine is (supposed to be) a calibrated machine which can accurately test a person's blood alcohol content (BAC).
-A straw is inserted into the machine, along with a pink piece of paper, and the accused is instructed to blow very hard into the straw for 30 seconds or so.
-If you refuse to take this test, then you will be ticketed for an "Implied Consent" violation, which means that your driver's license will be suspended for one year and six points added to your master driving history.
+The Datamaster BAC machine is a calibrated blood alcohol machine which can (in theory anyway) accurately test a person’s blood alcohol content (BAC).
+A clean straw is inserted into the machine and the suspected drunk driver is told to blow for 15 – 30 seconds.
+If you refuse to take this breath test, you will be given an “Implied Consent” violation, which will leads to a one year driver’s license suspension and six points put on your master driving history.
 A second violation earns you a two year mandatory license suspension.

-If you refuse to take the Datamaster BAC test or if you do not blow hard enough into the little straw, the machine can determine that you did not give it a sufficient breath sample and give you a "technical refusal" which is treated as though you completely refused to take the BAC test.
-This is a machine, and it can give inaccurate results.
-There are also medications that can falsely increase the result printed on a pink form.
+If you refuse to take the Datamaster BAC test, or if you do not blow hard enough into the little straw, the machine can determine that you did not give a sufficient breath sample and give you a “technical refusal,” which is treated as though you refused to take the breath test.
+There are also medications that can falsely increase the BAC result.

-When someone refuses to take the Datamaster test or does not blow hard enough into the plastic tube, the police usually seek a search warrant to draw your blood.
-The results are shipped off to the state police laboratory for analysis.
-Two vials of blood are taken, one for the police to analyze and the other for the person to have tested by an independent laboratory if they so choose.
+When someone refuses to take the Datamaster test or does not blow hard enough into the plastic straw, the police usually seek a search warrant to draw blood.
+The blood is shipped off to the state police laboratory for analysis.

 A hemophiliac or a diabetic is not covered by the Implied Consent law.
-Some over the counter drugs can throw off the Datamaster results, sometimes the machine simply fails to provide accurate results.
-You should be aware that you have the right to demand that your blood be taken and preserved for an independent test despite the fact that you were given a Datamaster test.
+Some over the counter drugs can throw off the Datamaster results or sometimes the machine simply fails to provide accurate results.
+You should be aware that you have the right to demand that your blood be taken and preserved for an independent test despite the fact that you were given a Datamaster breath test.

 What to do if you are Given an Implied Consent Citation.

-You should be aware that if you are ticketed for an Implied Consent refusal, unless you request a hearing from the Secretary of State's Office within 14 days of the refusal, your driver's license is automatically suspended, without a hearing.
+If you are ticketed for an Implied Consent refusal you have 14 days to request a hearing.
+If you do not, your driver’s license is automatically suspended – without a hearing.
 You cannot drive for a year and six points are added to your license.
-The officer who gave you the test is required to give you a Notice of Implied Consent Refusal Form, which contains a information on how to request for an administrative law judge hearing by mail.
-A hearing date is set within 60 days, and you and the officer must appear and present live testimony.
-These hearings are very difficult to win, but not impossible.
+The police officer who gave the test is required to give you a Notice of Implied Consent Refusal Form which contains information on how to request a hearing.
+A hearing date is set within 60 days, and you and the officer must appear and present live testimony before an administrative law judge.
 We have successfully won implied consent cases.
-At a minimum, you should send out the request and then seek legal advice.
-You can decide to cancel the hearing later.
+At a minimum, request the hearing while you seek legal advice from our drunk driving lawyer.
+You can always cancel the hearing.

 Drug or Drugged Driving (OWID)

-Driving under the influence of illegal drugs, such as cocaine, heroin, etcetera, have the exact same penalties as drunk driving.
-Unlike drunk driving, there is no minimum or legal limit.
-The standard test is a urine test.
-Like an alcohol test, by driving you are deemed to have given permission for a test of your breath, urine, or blood (a/k/a 'implied consent').
-If you refuse this test, the police officer can seek a search warrant and obtain it against your permission (and the Secretary of State will try to suspend your license for a year and add 6 points).
+Driving under the influence of illegal drugs, such as cocaine, heroin, marijuana LSD, etcetera, have the same penalties as drunk driving.
+But, unlike drunk driving cases, there is no legal limit.
+The standard test is a urine or blood test.
+By getting behind the wheel you are deemed to have given permission for a test of your breath, urine, or blood (a/k/a ‘implied consent’).
+If you refuse this blood test, the police officer can seek a search warrant, strap you down to a table, and take it against your will.

-If you have illegal drugs such as cocaine, ecstasy, heroin, LSD, or marijuana (THC) in your system you can be arrested and charged with 'driving under the influence of drugs' (OWID) which has the exact same penalties as drunk driving (OWI) including license suspension, 6 points on your license, a criminal record, the $2,000 "bad driver" tax, etcetera.
+If you have illegal drugs in your blood stream such as cocaine, ecstasy, heroin, or LSD, you will arrested and charged with driving under the influence of drugs (OWID) which has the same penalties as drunk driving (OWI).
+Visit this link for more information OWI -Drugged Driving

 Driving and Medical Marijuana.

-Visit our THC Medical Marijuana – Impaired Driving page for information on driving with medical marihuana in your body.
+Visit our THC Marijuana – Impaired Driving page for information on driving if you have a Michigan medical marihuana card.

 Super Drunk Driving.

-In October of 2010, the Michigan Legislature doubled the penalties for drunk drivers with a high blood alcohol content (BAC).
-Commonly known as the 'Super Drunk" law, this is not a separate offense than drunk driving, but rather doubles many of the penalties if you have a high blood alcohol content.
+In October 2010, the Michigan Legislature doubled the penalties for drunk drivers with a high blood alcohol content (BAC).
+Known as the ‘Super Drunk” law, this is not a separate offense, but rather doubles many of the drunk driving penalties.
 The current drunk driving BAC level is .08.
-The Super Drunk driving law considers those whose blood alcohol content over .17 to be SUPER DRUNKS.
+The Super Drunk driving law considers those whose blood alcohol content of .17 or more to be SUPER DRUNK.

-Despite hopeful attempts by many local prosecutors, this is not a distinct crime.
 You can be convicted of standard drunk driving or Super Drunk.
-The penalties for a first time offender with a .17 or more are doubled.
-As you can see from the chart below, you can be subject to up to six months in jail, double the fine, and a one year driver's license suspension.
+The penalties for a first time offender with a .17 blood alcohol content are doubled.
+As you can see from the chart below, you can be subject to up to six months in jail, double the fine, and a one year driver’s license suspension.

 OWI and Super Drunk Driving at a Glance

-Super Drunk driving remains a misdemeanor offense which can also include work crew, community service, and six points on your license.
-Interestingly, you can only be charged with driving with a high BAC as a first offender; meaning this new drunk driving charge can only be used against first offenders who do not have priors.
+Super Drunk driving remains a misdemeanor offense which can include work crew, community service, and six points on your license.
+You can only be charged as a Super Drunk as a first offender.

 BAC FACTS: Of 36,000 breathalyzer tests done by police in the year 2007, 31,600 were over .10.
 There is no published data as to how many of these tests had a BAC of .17 or higher.

-Don't drive drunk.
-But if you make a mistake and are charged with drunk driving, you should consult with a lawyer before going to court.
-Often the penalty can be lessened or the charge reduced.
+Don’t drive drunk.
+But if you make a mistake and are charged with drunk driving, call us before going to court.
+We can help.

 Attorney and Counselor at Law